 You will learn how to:

-- Use public resources (databases such as String, pathway tools e.g. Reactome, and text mining) to explore their data
+- Use public resources (databases such as String, pathway tools e.g. Reactome, and text mining) to explore data

 - Construct biological networks, import and integrate experimental data